kiwisfavmascara/Assignment_1/PROCESS.md

 essay went in, mostly AI-written, mostly to have something to react to.
 I did not like most of it — see below.

-**September 11.** Today I threw out the skeleton and rewrote the essay around **my own outline**, which I had written beforehand in Chinese.
+**September 11.** Today I checked what we learnt in last two weeks, and I threw out the skeleton and rewrote the essay around **my own outline**, which I had written beforehand in Chinese.
 The argument, the structure, and both examples are mine: